What is Vitamin D? The Signs of Vitamin D Deficiency.

-A human body has around 30,000 genes.
+The human body has around 30,000 genes.
 Vitamin D influences the activity of more than 2,000 of them.
 Over 200 diseases have been proven to have a connection with vitamin D deficiency.
-It is one of the main reasons why reaching the optimal vitamin D level is essential for disease prevention.,
+It is one of the main reasons why reaching the optimal vitamin D level is essential for disease prevention.

 To check the vitamin D level in your blood, it’s necessary to take a 25-Hydroxy Vitamin D blood test and compare the results with the following numbers.

 according to the latest research, a vitamin D level of 70-90 ng/mL is required to prevent oncological and cardiovascular diseases

 |> 120 ng/mL

 A vitamin D level below 35 ng/mL suggests that calcium, magnesium, zinc, and many other minerals and microelements taken in with the food or supplements we ingest are minimally absorbed or not absorbed at all.

 A vitamin D level below 20 ng/mL is a sign of severe deficiency, which can cause autoimmune diseases, frequent infections, depression, and even obesity, etc.